Irishbecky91/survival-guild/README.md

 </details>

-**Navigation Bar/Hamburger Menu Responsiveness Bug** - A bug was detected while in introducing responsiveness to the navigation bar and hamburger menu.
-At 1200px exactly, bothe the navigation bar and hamburger menus vanished.
+**Navigation Bar/Hamburger Menu Responsiveness Bug** - A bug was detected while introducing responsiveness to the navigation bar and hamburger menu.
+At 1200px exactly, both the navigation bar and hamburger menus vanished.
 It was found that this was caused by setting the hamburger menu to be hidden at 1200px and up, and the navigation bar to be hidden at 1200px and down.
 The issue was rectified simply by changing the hamburger menu to be hidden from 1201px and up instead.

 **Google Maps Embedding Bug** - A bug was detected when embedding the Google map to be used for the Contact Page.
 The developer was previously using the web address to embed the map into the contact page.
-This caused an error which prevented the map from loading.
+This caused an error that prevented the map from loading.
 The developer found that the link was to be embedded using the pre-existing embedding code provided by Google Maps, which was previously unknown to the developer.
 Upon implementing the correct embedding code, the map worked perfectly.

 **Back-to-top Button Bug** - A bug was detected in the Back-to-top Button where the Awesome Fonts arrow up icon disappeared.
 It was found that the developer was using the wrong class to colour the icon, causing it to appear invisible.
 This was rectified by introducing a new class name of "top-home", to which the colouring was applied.
+In addition to this, during the validation of the code, an error appeared in the code for the button.
+It appears that the code borrowed from <a href="https://secluded.site/adding-a-better-scroll-to-top-button-without-javascript/">Secluded.Site</a> was causing the problem.
+While the code worked perfectly, the creator placed a <button> element as a descendant of the <a> element, causing the error.

+**Double-click Ads Link Bug** - A bug was detected in the developer tools console.
+On the survival-tips.html and camp-setup.html pages, a bug appeared saying "Loading failed for the <script> with source 'http://static.doubleclick.net/instream/as-status.js'".
+After careful testing, the source of the bug was found to be the YouTube videos embedded in the page, which the developer was unable to alter to remove the bug.